Things you need to know before taking the LTO Exam

 The most essential key in passing both the written and practical exam is to be prepared.
 Allow an ample amount of time to review lessons regarding driving and traffic rules and the Philippines and to practice driving smoothly on the road.
 Let’s take our part in maintaining safety and orderliness on the roads by not being one of the “dangerous” drivers.

-In an unfortunate event of failing the LTO Exam
+In the unfortunate event of failing the LTO Exam